* Mandela hailed as South Africa's "Captain"

 Preparations are under way for a week of national mourning, culminating in Mandela's burial on Dec.
 15 at his ancestral home in Qunu in the Eastern Cape Province, 700 km (450 miles) south of Johannesburg.

-U.S. President Barack Obama, the United States' first black president, will be among a host of dignitaries expected to take part in the events.
-His two immediate predecessors, George W. Bush and Bill Clinton, are also due to attend.
+U.S. President Barack Obama, America's first black president, will be among a host of dignitaries expected to take part in the events.

 President Jacob Zuma, who broke the news of Mandela's death in a televised address to South Africa's 52 million people, also announced a Dec.
 10 memorial service at Johannesburg's Soccer City, the site of the 2010 World Cup final and Mandela's last public appearance, when he waved to fans from the back of a golf cart.